LitoMore/raycast-extensions/docs/basics/contribute-to-an-extension.md

 ![Fork an extension](../.gitbook/assets/fork-extension.webp)

-Or you can use the [Forked Extensions](https://raycast.com/litomore/forked-extension) to forked extensions in a easy way.
+Or you can use the [Forked Extensions](https://raycast.com/litomore/forked-extensions) to fork extensions in an easy way.
 It can [git-sparse-checkout](https://git-scm.com/docs/git-sparse-checkout) only download the extension you want to work on.
 So that you don't have to clone the full repository.

 <p align="center"><img alt="Install Forked Extensions extension" height="64" src="https://www.raycast.com/litomore/forked-extensions/install_button@2x.png?v=1.1" /></p>